openhab/openhab-addons/bundles/org.openhab.binding.ipcamera/README.md

 ```

 CTRL+C will close the stream.
 You can also use SAMBA/network shares to open or copy the file directly, but my favorite way to view the logs is with "Frontail".
-Frontail is another UI that can be selected like paperUI, and can be installed using the OpenHABian config tool.
-This allows you to search and only show what you care about, ie a particular warning or error.

 ### openhab.log